-So, for example, if only cmafstreamingpacketizer is enabled, the playlist URL for a LL-HLS stream that uses the address mycompany.com, the default live application, and the default stream name myStream is:
+So, for example, if only cmafstreamingpacketizer is enabled, the playlist URL for an adaptive bitrate LL-HLS stream that uses the address example.com, the default live application, and the default stream name myStream is:

-If cmafstreamingpacketizer and cupertinostreamingpacketizer are both enabled, the LL-HLS playlist URL for the same example is:
+If cmafstreamingpacketizer and cupertinostreamingpacketizer are both enabled, the adaptive bitrate LL-HLS playlist URL for the same example is:

 and the playback URL for the Cupertino HLS stream is either: